 What is Pupil Premium?

-Pupil Premium (PP) is a government scheme that was introduced in 2011 to improve education of underprivileged children.
+Pupil Premium is a government scheme that was introduced in 2011 to improve education of underprivileged children.
 It was launched after several research papers suggested that there was significant gap between the educational performance of disadvantaged children and their classmates.
 In contrast to many of their peers, many children who are eligible for Pupil Premium have to face extra challenges daily.
-Our strategy for 2021 lists many of the challenges we know to be true for some of our children.
+Our strategy for 2021-24 lists some of the challenges we know to be true for some of the children of Whitehawk.

 Who qualifies for Pupil Premium?

 Children can be eligible for pupil premium for a variety of reasons.
 These include their family circumstances, such as their income or occupations, and whether or not they’re in care.
 If a child is eligible, a school will receive the necessary amount of funding for each child per school year.

 Our mission is to provide an outstanding education for our children, enabling every child of Whitehawk to be the very best they can be.
 We strive to develop children’s aspirations, their self-esteem and their academic achievement in a safe and stimulating learning environment.
 It is vital that all learning opportunities are of a consistently high quality and therefore we work tirelessly to ensure that children attend school, ready to learn.